Building and managing a cyber security stack can quickly snowball into an overwhelming task. And there are two main reasons why.

 Create an inventory of your security tools

 As your threat surface evolves and cyber criminals orchestrate new ways to attack, it’s easy to fall into the habit of adding a product to address each emerging risk.
-This has led to cyber security “tool sprawl”—the occurrence of increasingly large and complex stacks.
+This has led to cybersecurity “tool sprawl”—the occurrence of increasingly large and complex stacks.

 Determine the true value of each tool